 - German (basic)

 - Other: I’ve also studied Latin (six years) and Ancient Greek (five years) in secondary school, and Classical Chinese (four years) and Modern Japanese (four years) at university.
-While I don’t speak these languages (the first three are ‘dead’ languages and over the years my Japanese has become quite rusty), they’ve been invaluable for my understanding of other languages.
+While I don’t speak these languages (the first three are so‑called ‘dead’ languages and over the years my Japanese has become quite rusty), they’ve been invaluable for my understanding of other languages.